Cats and Dogs There are cat people and there are dog people and there

 How to manage successful cat and dog integrations: Step by step

-methods and strategies on accomplishing a unified social unit the low stress way (more).
+methods and strategies on accomplishing a unified social unit the low

-research and strategies on understanding and effecting a harmonious transition
+look at the research and strategies on understanding and effecting a

-what we know and how to help keep everyone at home, happy
+more pets.
+What we know and how to help keep everyone at home, happy